After a day of sightseeing, hiking, and rock climbing Seneca Rocks, it’s comforting to have a place to return to for relaxation and good company.

 Things to do at Seneca Rocks

-It’s no surprise that Seneca Rocks is a rock climber’s dream.
+It’s no surprise that Seneca Rocks, located in Monongahela National Forest, is a rock climber’s dream.
 Its many crags and cliffs are an open invitation to daredevils and thrill-seekers, and Seneca Rocks offers over 375 mapped climbing routes ranging from easy to difficult.
 Seneca Rocks Climbing School is perfect for beginner climbers or experienced climbers looking for a refresh.
+You can learn more about rock climbing in West Virginia.

 Seneca Rocks Climbing School